ericlupy/isar_interpolation/README.md

 Configurations of this plot, such as title, ticks and size can be modified in `visualization.py`.
 This code will also output the number of the three types of regions, and the mean and std of min STL robustness in red, non-red and overall regions (as in our Table 1 and 3).
+The figure will be saved as a png file, with the same name as `$PATH_TO_VERISIG_PARSED_CSV` but with suffix `.png`.

 ### Baseline Methods
 We have implemented command line interfaces to run the baseline methods for both UUV and MC.
 Here, we use UUV as an example.